Should you trust a self-driving car? Machine learning and safety-critical systems

 Dependable Software Systems: Machine learning is on the rise

-By Philippe Kruchten, Professor of Software Engineering and Director of the MEL in Dependable Software Systems
+By Philippe Kruchten, Professor of Software Engineering and former Director of the MEL in Dependable Software Systems

 Are machine-learning-based systems safe for everyday life?
 Machine learning is big and getting bigger, with deep learning systems built on neural networks offering solutions to a range of applications.
 Although this technology can be extremely powerful, it requires having enough properly labelled data to “train” the learning algorithm.
 To be clear, we are speaking of data points in the thousands or even tens of thousands, not dozens, for a solid training set.
 Machine learning brings with it a significant paradigm shift from a traditional approach to solving problems with software, where:

 Program + input → computation → result

 ML Program + Training input → computation → Trained ML program

 Trained ML program + input → computation → result

 There are two stages in the machine learning paradigm: the learning stage and the operational stage.
 The training input is data that has been labelled by human beings and it produces a trained machine learning program – and with it, raises some important safety issues.